-- a. \$5 per thousand dollar valuation (minimum \$300) for each new or relocated commercial structure such as potato storage, restaurants, enclosed equipment storage facilities, auto repair facility, etc, that requires inspections pursuant to MUBEC.{1.2} - b. \$5 per thousand dollar valuation (minimum \$300) for each new, remodeled, or relocated house, accessory structure, cottage, or mobile home, that requires inspections pursuant to MUBEC.1.2 - c.
+- a. \$5 per thousand-dollar valuation (minimum \$300) for each new or relocated commercial structure such as potato storage, restaurants, enclosed equipment storage facilities, auto repair facility, etc, that requires inspections pursuant to MUBEC.{1,2} - b. \$5 per thousand-dollar valuation (minimum \$300) for each new, remodeled, or relocated house, accessory structure, cottage, or mobile home, that requires inspections pursuant to MUBEC.{1,2} Maximum fee \$2,500. - c.
 Subdivision: \$10 per lot or unit (\$40 minimum) - d.
-Planning Board meeting \$40 plus cost of advertising (fee can be waived) - e.
-Board of Appeals \$40 plus cost of advertising (fee can be waived)
+Planning Board meeting \$40 plus cost of advertising (fee can be waived), this cost is in addition to the permit fee costs associated above. - e.
+Board of Appeals \$40 plus cost of advertising (fee can be waived), this cost is in addition to the permit fee costs associated above.